getkirby/staticache/README.md

 ### Web server integration

-This plugin will automatically generate and store the cache files, however you need to configure your web server to pick the files up and prefer them over a dynamic result from PHP.
+This plugin will automatically generate and store the cache files, however, you will need to configure your web server to pick the files up and prefer them over a dynamic result from PHP.

 The configuration depends on your used web server: